-The Astana cycling team started in 2007, when the then Kazakhstani Prime Minister had a dream to turn Kazakhstan into a center of cycling in the world.
+The Astana cycling team started in 2007 when the Kazakhstani Prime Minister of that year had a dream to turn Kazakhstan into a center of cycling in the world.
 With the help of the Kazakhstani President, Nurlan Balgimbayev, they set off on that dream.

-The team’s shorts are yellow with a blue strip across the bottom, which has a white band near the top.
+The team’s shorts are yellow with a blue stripe across the bottom, which has a white band near the top.
 The Astana cyclist logo is printed on the left thigh.

 The special feature of the kit is that the jerseys are designed to show which team member is going to be the captain for the day.
 Each year, Astana chooses a Captain for the Tour de France, and throughout the season they will wear the letter “C” on the back of their kit.

 On top of that, the team kit will also have a theme.
-In 2013, all of their kit has a map of Kazakhstan on it.
+In 2013, all of their kits had a map of Kazakhstan on them.

 The team kit is always yellow with their secondary color being electric blue or white.
 Their shorts are usually white, but they have had variations on their shorts.
 They have had a yellow stripe down the side, they have had yellow with blue stripes, or they have had electric blue shorts.

-Specialized shoes are designed with a combination of an adjustable ankle strap, a wide toe box and a flat profile that makes the shoe easier to walk and more comfortable to ride in.
-It also has a special outsole, which has good grip and is durable.
+Specialized shoes are designed with a combination of an adjustable ankle strap, a wide toe box, and a flat profile that makes the shoe easier to walk and more comfortable to ride in.
+It also has a special outsole, which has a good grip and is durable.

-Bora-Hansgrohe comes from the cities of Bora (369,000 inhabitants) and Hansgrohe (50,000 inhabitants), but the team do not wear a white cycling kit with green shorts and socks like Bora and Hansgrohe.
-Instead, the Specialized kit of the team is mostly white, with green sleeves and a green left breast.
-The sponsors’ logos are sponsored by the three stripes of Specialized on the sleeves, the top of the shoulders and the side of the shorts.
+Bora-Hansgrohe comes from the cities of Bora (369,000 inhabitants) and Hansgrohe (50,000 inhabitants), but the team does not wear a white cycling kit with green shorts and socks like Bora and Hansgrohe.
+Instead, the Specialized kit of the team is mostly white, with green sleeves and green left breast.
+The sponsors’ logos are sponsored by the three stripes of Specialized on the sleeves, the top of the shoulders, and the side of the shorts.

 In 2011, Continental team CCC merged with the Polish-based squad CCC Polkowice.
 The new team brought with it a whole bunch of polka dots.
 CCC Polkowice rode into the merger carrying that classic white jersey with black polka-dots and stayed the same except for the sponsor’s logos.